 What does the Tribunal cover?

-Generally, the Tribunal can deal with complaints about the decisions and conduct of:
+Generally, the Tribunal can deal with complaints received on or before 31 October 2018 about the decisions and conduct of:

-Trustees of a regulated superannuation fund (other than a self-managed superannuation fund (SMSF)) and approved deposit funds (ADF).
+- trustees of regulated superannuation funds (other than self-managed superannuation funds (SMSFs)) and approved deposit funds (ADFs)

 Examples of complaints